sheoak/dotfiles-bepoptimist/README.md

 # Dropped support

-I'm leaving this file but will not maintain them anymore:
+I'm leaving those files but will not maintain them anymore:

 - vimium
 - vimb